-I am currently employed as the RSU5 Director of Community Programs (Adult Ed, Community Ed, Recreation, Pre-K, Before/After Care, Teen Center), as well as the Facilities Rentals Manager for the Freeport Performing Arts Center (FPAC).
-I am also the organist/pianist at South Freeport Congregational Church.
-Previous music-related employment included: instrumental and general music teacher, Freeport High School; choral, instrumental, and general music teacher, Greely Middle School and North Yarmouth Memorial School; instrumental and classroom music teacher, Wilson School District, West Lawn, PA; hand-bell choir director, Atonement Lutheran Church, Wyomissing, PA; assistant band director, Cinnaminson High School, Cinnaminson, NJ; and partner/composer, Axis Audio, Inc., Philadelphia.
+His previous music-related employment includes: instrumental and general music teacher, Freeport High School; choral, instrumental, and general music teacher, Greely Middle School and North Yarmouth Memorial School.
+Watts was an instrumental and classroom music teacher for the Wilson School District, West Lawn, Pa.; hand-bell choir director, Atonement Lutheran Church, Wyomissing, Pa.; assistant band director, Cinnaminson High School, Cinnaminson, NJ; and partner/composer, Axis Audio, Inc., of Philadelphia.

-As if that weren’t enough, I have toured as a singer/pianist, both as a soloist and with my own group, doing both covers and originals.
-I toured from 1985 - 1989, and regionally from 1990 – 2003.
-While full time, I performed generally 5 days per week, 48 weeks per year.
-After cutting back to part-time, I performed generally 40 times per year until I burned out in 2004.
-During and after college, I arranged music and wrote drill for several high school bands in New Jersey and central and eastern PA.
-About 6 or 7 years ago (I lose track when I’m having fun), I was invited to take over conducting Chandlers Military Band, and I absolutely love it.
+Watts served as Treasurer of the Maine Music Educators Association from 2008 to 2015, and toured as a singer/pianist, both as a soloist and with his own group, doing both covers and originals.
+He toured from 1985 - 1989, and regionally from 1990 – 2003.
+During and after college, he arranged music and wrote drill for several high school bands in New Jersey and central and eastern Pennsylvania.